 It’s vitally important that you always remember to update your plugins.
 Updating plugins increases security on your site, fixes bugs, ensures everything is compatible and add features and functionality.
 I make it a habit to go in and check which plugins need updating every day (well, nearly every day – not usually at the weekend!)
 One word of warning though: every now and again an update is released that causes problems.
 I always allow at least 24 hours from when a plugin is released to when I update, just to ensure that any issues are ironed out!

 All of this post about plugins assumes you have a Self-Hosted WordPress site.
 If you do not, I really recommend that you look into transferring to Self-Hosted WordPress as it will serve you better in the long run and give you access to all these amazing plugins and more.

-For an explanation of the difference between self-hosted and hosted and how to decide which one is better, check out this post: 9 essential things to do before starting a blog
+For an explanation of the difference between self-hosted and hosted and how to decide which one is better, check out this post: Hosted vs self-hosted: which is best for your blog?